Lucas Gilbreath: Professional career

-Gilbreath began his career with the rookie–level Grand Junction Rockies.
-In 2018, Gilbreath pitched for the Single-A Asheville Tourists, recording a 7-8 record and 5.04 ERA with 119 strikeouts in 116 innings pitched.
-He spent the 2019 season with the High-A Lancaster JetHawks, pitching to a 5-10 record and 5.81 ERA with 143 strikeouts in 28 appearances.

-On November 20, 2020, the Rockies added Gilbreath to their 40-man roster to protect him from the Rule 5 draft.
+Gilbreath began his career with the rookie-level Grand Junction Rockies.
+In 2018, Gilbreath pitched for the Single-A Asheville Tourists, recording a 7–8 record and 5.04 ERA with 119 strikeouts in 116 innings pitched.
+He spent the 2019 season with the High-A Lancaster JetHawks, with a 5–10 record, 5.81 ERA, and 143 strikeouts in 28 appearances.
+Gilbreath did not pitch in games in 2020 as the minor league season was cancelled due to the COVID-19 pandemic.
+Instead, he trained at baseball facility in Broomfield, Colorado and the Rockies fall instructional camp, where he converted to a relief pitcher.
+On November 20, the Rockies added Gilbreath to their 40-man roster to protect him from the Rule 5 draft.

 On April 17, 2021, Gilbreath was promoted to the major leagues for the first time, however he was optioned down the next day without making an appearance.
 He was recalled to the active roster on May 1.
-Gilbreath made his MLB debut that day and pitched an inning of relief, but allowed a home run to the Arizona Diamondbacks' Josh Rojas.
-Gilbreath was amongst the best Rockies relievers in his rookie campaign, posting an ERA of 3.38 in 47 games.
+Gilbreath made his MLB debut that day and pitched an inning of relief, allowing a home run to the Arizona Diamondbacks' Josh Rojas in his first MLB pitch, with the ball landing in Chase Field's swimming pool.
+Gilbreath was amongst the best Rockies relievers in his rookie campaign, with an ERA of 3.38 in 47 games.
 He had 44 strikeouts in 42 2/3 innings.
-Gilbreath appeared in 47 contests for Colorado in 2022 as well.
-In 43 innings pitched, he posted a 2-0 record and 4.19 ERA with 49 strikeouts.
+He appeared in 47 games for Colorado again in 2022, after beginning the season on the COVID-19 injured list.
+In 43 innings pitched, he had a 2–0 record, 4.19 ERA, and 49 strikeouts.

 On March 7, 2023, it was announced that Gilbreath would undergo Tommy John surgery, ending his season before it began.
 On August 16, 2024, Gilbreath was activated from the injured list to make his return from surgery.
-In three appearances for the Rockies, he allowed six runs on seven hits with no strikeouts in one inning of work.
+In three appearances for the Rockies, he allowed six runs on seven hits with no strikeouts in one inning.
+He returned to the injured list on August 29 with shoulder inflammation, which ended his season.
+He had offseason surgery to treat thoracic outlet syndrome.

 Gilbreath was optioned to the Triple-A Albuquerque Isotopes to begin the 2025 season.
-Gilbreath was designated for assignment by the Rockies on April 27, 2025.
-He cleared waivers and was sent outright to Albuquerque on April 29.
+He was designated for assignment by the Rockies on April 27, 2025.
+He cleared waivers and was sent outright to Triple-A on April 29.
 On August 22, the Rockies selected Gilbreath's contract, adding him to their active roster.
-He made one appearance for the team, allowing one run with two strikeouts across one inning pitched.
-On October 31, Gilbreath was removed from the 40-man roster and sent outright to Albuquerque; he subsequently chose to reject the assignment and elect free agency.
+He made one appearance for the team, allowing one run with two strikeouts in one inning pitched.
+On October 31, Gilbreath was removed from the 40-man roster and sent outright.
+He rejected the assignment and elected free agency.

+Personal life

+Gilbreath and his wife have one daughter.
+His mother is an elementary school principal.

+Gilbreath supports a Denver animal rescue organization.
+He has also built several personal computers.